rawsashimi1604/ICT2104-TeamA4/docs/Communications.md

 ### Remote+
 - On Remote+ you will be able to see the data being sent from MSP432
 - You can key in Input to sent the data over to MSP

+### On MSP432
+1. Open the terminal console
+2. Choose the correct serial port, Baud rate: 115200, Data size: 8, Parity: None, Stop bits: 1
+3. Data sent from Remote+ will be display here

 ### Button legend
 A = Clear the data